isabella232/wasm-python/README.md

 $ node ./python.js -m test
 ```

-## Acknowledgement
+## Acknowledgement and Related/Inspirational Projects

-This is heavily inspired by [Pyodide](https://pyodide.org/en/stable/).
+- This is inspired by the Python build part of [Pyodide](https://pyodide.org/en/stable/).
 In particular, all our patches to Python in the patches subdir come from there.
+- The [python-emscripten](https://github.com/python-emscripten/python) project looks potentially relevant and useful.